Explore Uganda's Wildlife Paradise

 Accommodation: Eco-lodges and tented camps within or near the park.

-Specialties: Traditional Ugandan dishes served at lodges, like matooke (steamed plantains) and luwombo (stew steamed in banana leaves).
+Specialties: Traditional Ugandan dishes like matooke (steamed plantains) and luwombo (stew in banana leaves).

-Activities: Wildlife safaris to see lions, elephants, and hippos, boat cruises on the Kazinga Channel, and chimpanzee tracking in Kyambura Gorge.
+Activities: Wildlife safaris to see lions, elephants, and hippos, boat cruises on the Kazinga Channel, and chimpanzee tracking.

 Accommodation: Safari lodges, tented camps, and guesthouses.